roadtocode4u/spaceship/docs/github/04-how-to-create-repository/04-how-to-create-repository.md

+---
+title: How to Create Repositary
+description: How to Create Repositary
+hide_table_of_contents: true
+---

 ### Steps to Create Repository

 1. On the GitHub page, click on the **+** drop-down menu in the upper-right corner and select **New repository**.